SELECTING my tree

 For more information, visit the Hydro Québec website.

-Why are hardiness zones considered ?
+Why are hardiness zones important?

 A lower hardiness zone value translates to greater cold hardiness.
-Thus, the hardiness zone of a species corresponds to the northernmost zone in which it is advisable to plant it.
+The hardiness zone of a species corresponds to the northernmost zone in which it is advisable to plant it.
 For example, a plant whose hardiness zone is 3b can be planted in all zones of equal or higher value (3b, 4a, 4b, 5a and 5b).

 For more information, visit the Hydro Québec website.